DanDevel/MyTasksApp/README.md

 These limitations are temporary, and I hope to resolve them in the future.
 As soon as my account has access to the necessary resources, or when I get an account that allows sharing access with third parties, I will be able to add these functionalities to the project.

+# Testing and Continuous Integration with GitHub Actions
+We are using GitHub Actions to automate the execution of tests in our project with each push or pull request, aiming to ensure code quality and prevent regressions.

+GitHub Actions is a CI/CD (Continuous Integration/Continuous Deployment) tool that allows you to create custom workflows to automate your software development process straight from GitHub.

+In this project, we have a workflow set up to install dependencies, run tests, and report the results directly in the GitHub interface.
+This helps us quickly identify any issues that may have been introduced in new code changes.

+Furthermore, by using GitHub Actions, we encourage a culture of testing within our team, ensuring that all members are aware of the importance of tests and contribute to maintaining the health of our code.

+Remember that the configuration for GitHub Actions is located in the .github/workflows/main.yml file at the root of our project.

+It is important to emphasize that tests are a fundamental part of our development process and play a crucial role in preventing bugs and regressions before they reach production.
+We are committed to maintaining and improving the quality of our code and believe that test automation is an important step in this direction.

 ## Contribution
 Contributions are always welcome!
 Feel free to open an Issue or a Pull Request.